Spline Shafts: Power Transmission and Precision

 Spline Hubs

-Spline hubs are the components onto which the spline shafts fit.
-They feature internal splines that match the shaft’s external splines, facilitating a mechanical connection that transfers power efficiently.
+Spline hubs are components that fit onto shafts with external splines.
+They feature internal splines matching the shaft’s, enabling a mechanical connection that efficiently transfers power.

 Spline Joints

-Spline joints refer to the interfaces where spline shafts connect with other components.
-These joints must be designed to withstand axial and radial forces while accommodating rotational movement.
+Spline joints refer to the interfaces where splined shafts connect with other components.
+These joints must withstand axial and radial forces while accommodating rotational movement.

 Design and Engineering Considerations